 Groundwater from large aquifers like the Great Artesian Basin (GAB) offers the only source of reliable water in much of the Arid Lands.
 This means that most of the human activity in the region has centred round the bores, wells and natural springs that rely on this underground resource.
 In many parts of the SAAL Region where large-scale water resources are absent, the “collective” of smaller scale water features becomes important to the social, economic and environmental health of the region.

-(Source- SA Arid Lands NRM Board)
+(Source- South Australian Arid Lands Natural Resources Management (NRM) Board)

 Regional Development Australia Far North Region - Development Assistance

-SA Arid Lands NRM Board- Water Allocation Plan/Rules
+SAAL NRM Board- Water Allocation Plan/Rules

 Bureau of Meteorology - Climate data